-France's Axelle Berthoumieu handed 12-match ban
+France's Axelle Berthoumieu has ban cut to nine matches

 The incident happened during the quarter-final game between France and Ireland